justinyates887/Eldara/content/Locations/Eldara/Kingdom of Lenthir/Kingdom of Lenthir.md

 **West**: **Ferron's Reach** mountains, the ocean, and a river that separates Lenthir from The Greenfell and Ironveil.
 These create a clear geographical boundary on the western side.

-**South**: The transition from fertile plains to the Dunes of Zimrath marks the southern border.
+**South**: The transition from fertile plains to the Dunes of Zherim marks the southern border.
 The Graymarch fortress sits at this boundary, defending against the arid lands beyond.

 **East**: The Broken Spires and the edge of the plains transitioning toward Sandgrave and more arid eastern regions.
 Rivers and the [[Starlight Sea]] also define portions of the eastern boundary.